haris-dajic/Rent-a-carAPI/README.md

 ## API routes

   All API routes are stored in json files in Postman routes folder.
-  Import that files and check API through Postman.
+  Import that files inside Postman and check API.

 ## Tests